 Though the statistics are not the most positive, we have good news – there is a downward trend in the number of cyberattacks on platforms, wallets, and other services running on the blockchain.
 In 2019, there were 133 attacks targeting various applications, so in 2020 the number of attacks decreased by 8%.
 While this drop is not very significant, it still reflects the increasing security of the technology and demonstrates the efforts made by developers to protect end-users from the loss of their information, money, and assets.

-As you can see, these obstacles can all be overcome in due course.
+As you can see, all the necessary measures are being taken in order to provide maximum security to blockchain processes.
 In the meantime, the benefits of blockchain technology and the opportunities offered by asset tokenization are still worth considering and exploiting in the near future.

 Real-world applications of asset tokenization by industry